LorenzoS-93/rock-paper-scizzors/README.md

 # rock-paper-scizzors

-simple problem to teach you how to use different functions and devide the problem in subproblem
+simple problem to teach you how to use different functions and divide the problem in subproblem